The fixed Halo: Master Chief Collection hits Game Pass in September

 — Halo (@Halo) August 21, 2018

 Developer 343 Industries also intends to keep updating the Master Chief Collection after this update.
-That includes adding a custom game browser so players can find specific matches.
+This includes adding a custom game browser so players can find specific matches.

-Master Chief Collection is also a major addition to Game Pass, which is the company’s $10-per-month Netflix-like service.
+Master Chief Collection is also a major addition to Game Pass, which is Microsoft’s $10-per-month Netflix-like service.
 It has over 100 games that players can download and play as long as they maintain their subscription.
 By adding the Halo bundle to the Game Pass, they’ll ensure that plenty of players will have access to the game, which should keep matches full for diehard fans who have waited for this repair patch.